siddalp-actual/jekyll-now/_posts/2023-11-06-Typeset-Gregorian.md

 ---
 layout: post
-title: Typsetting Gregorian Chant
+title: Typesetting Gregorian Chant
 date: 2023/11/06
 ---

-For a couple of years now I have been using `Lilypond` to engrave sheet music for performance purposes, a nice side effect is that `Lilypond` also produces a midi file, which I can play through a synthesizer for practie purposes.
+For a couple of years now I have been using `Lilypond` to engrave sheet music for performance purposes, a nice side effect is that `Lilypond` also produces a midi file, which I can play through a synthesizer for practice purposes.

 However, recently I needed to typeset some Gregorian chant, and while `Lilypond` has capability for this, I quickly ran into situations where the engraved stave was less readable than the original I was transcribing.